2025 Midwest Collegiate Chess Tournament

 The University Room is downstairs in Maucker Union.
 There will be signs on the main floor directing you to the room.

-Tiebreak points used in this tournament (for the purposes of tiebreak match seeding and breaking ties that are not for first place) are Modified Median, Solkoff, Cumulative, Cumulative of Opposition, Coin Flip.
+Tiebreak points used in this tournament (for the purposes of tiebreak seeding) are Modified Median, Solkoff, Cumulative, Cumulative of Opposition, Coin Flip.

 Questions?
 Contact the UNI Chess Club email unortherniowachess@gmail.com or Ryan Mitchell (319)-550-1610.